-Beginnings of 'A 'Modern Monogram' piece.
-Photo: Evelin Kasikov design to her - "Åstitching is just another way of image-making"Â. Evelin doesn't have lots of equipment - only her Macbook, digital textile design software, Intuos pen tablet and a printer to design the piece, then her papers, threads and toolbox to make it.
-What Evelin loves the most about her craft is "Åthe slow, meditative process of making"Â - stitching can be a tedious process, but Evelin says she doesn't mind the routine and creating something unique is extremely satisfying to her.
+Beginnings of 'Modern Monogram' piece.
+Photo: Evelin Kasikov

+Evelin defines her work first of all as typographic illustration - for her it can take many forms, from super big wall art to an editorial illustration.
+She says she doesn't think of herself as an artist or design-maker as it's still graphic design to her - "œstitching is just another way of image-making".
+Evelin doesn't have lots of equipment - only her Macbook, digital textile design software, Intuos pen tablet and a printer to design the piece, then her papers, threads and toolbox to make it.
+What Evelin loves the most about her craft is "œthe slow, meditative process of making" - stitching can be a tedious process, but Evelin says she doesn't mind the routine and creating something unique is extremely satisfying to her.